Six Goals for Better SEO

 Think about taxonomies, categories, tags, and custom fields too.

-Understanding the importance of structure will help avoid future structural changes.
+Understand the importance of structure to avoid future structural changes.

 If you keep changing your site structure, Google will never get to index it completely.